ErikMaris/DiffusionLab/docs/manuscript/res/trackProperties.rst

 Track Properties
 =================

-Track properties are features that describe an aspect of a track.
-This can relate to for instance the shape or number of points.
+Track properties are features that describe a property of a trajectory.
+This can relate to e.g. the shape of the trajectory or number of points.
 In DiffusionLab, these track properties are used to segment the tracks into smaller populations with similar motion behavior.

 .. note::
-	A good set of track properties for segmentation describe features that are different between the intended populations.
+	A good set of track properties for segmentation describes properties that are different between the intended populations.
 DiffusionLab provides a large selection of track properties, and depending on the intended populations the best subset of track properties can differ between data sets.

 .. _ch-trackProperties-standard: